valiton-forks/oxvm_eshop/README.rst

 This is a known issue which is fixed in the development and new upcoming releases of eShop.

+To check which shop is compatible with testing library please refer to `compatibility list <https://github.com/OXID-eSales/testing_library/tree/b-1.0#compatibility-with-oxid-shops>`_.

 Browser shows "Zend Guard Run-time support missing!"
 ----------------------------------------------------